Azure-Samples/azureai-samples/quickstart.md

     pip install azure-identity
     ```
 ### Create an Agent
 Use the following code to create and run an agent.
+To run this code, you will need to create a connection string using information from your project.
+This string is in the format:

+`<HostName>;<AzureSubscriptionId>;<ResourceGroup>;<HubName>`

+`HostName` can be found by navigating to your `discovery_url` and removing the leading `https://` and trailing `/discovery`.
+To find your `discovery_url`, run this CLI command:

+`az ml workspace show -n {project_name} --resource-group {resource_group_name} --query discovery_url`

+For example, your connection string may look something like:

+`eastus.api.azureml.ms;12345678-abcd-1234-9fc6-62780b3d3e05;my-resource-group;my-hub-name`

+Set this connection string as an evironment variable named `PROJECT_CONNECTION_STRING`.

 > [!TIP]
 > Want to use the OpenAI SDK?
 You can find [examples of using the Azure AI Agent service with the OpenAI SDK](./samples/use-openai.md) in the samples folder of this repo.